spectre011-code/Public-ME-Scripts/Clue Solvers/Hard/README.md

 - If you are not using the **Higgins API Puzzle Solver**, ensure you have enough **Puzzle Skipping Tickets**.
 - If you are using the **Higgins API Puzzle Solver**, change the flag **UsePuzzleSolverAPI** to **true** and fill the **APIKey** with your token inside the **Spectre's Hard Clue Solver.lua** file.
+- You can get your API Key in here: https://api.rs3bot.com/
 - If you don’t want or are unable to complete a specific step, there is a `DestroyClue()` function that you can place instead of the solving code.
 - This script assumes you can reach the step’s location — there are no checks for that.
 - I encourage you to write different pathing for the steps and share them with the community.
 Tag if you need help with that.